 Antenatal Courses Made Simple: Pick the Right Class for You

 As soon as I hit the 12-week mark in my pregnancy, I started looking for an antenatal course.
-We’d moved to a brand-new area just a few months before, about 60 miles from our old place, and I didn’t have many friends here.
+We’d just moved to a new area, about 60 miles from our old home, and I didn’t know many people locally.
 I knew that to get through those early newborn days, I’d need some mum friends, and an antenatal course felt like the perfect way to meet people in the same boat.

-Depending on where you live, the NHS might offer a free antenatal course, although these are usually online, rather than in person.
-A lot of expectant parents opt for private courses, in person courses instead, if that’s what you’re thinking, here are a few things to consider before booking.
+Depending on where you live, the NHS may offer a free antenatal course, usually online.
+Many expectant parents choose private, in-person courses instead.
+If that’s you, here’s what to consider before booking.

 Timing

 Check when the course runs in relation to your due date.
-You’ll want to finish it before your baby arrives and not too soon to giving birth!
-Ideally, aim to start around 28 to 32 weeks pregnant.
-Most courses last 4 to 6 weeks, with weekly sessions, giving you plenty of time to absorb all the info without feeling rushed.
+You want to finish it before your baby arrives, but not too early!
+Ideally, start around 28 to 32 weeks pregnant.
+Most courses last 4–6 weeks with weekly sessions, giving you enough time to absorb the info without feeling rushed.

 Location